Maria

 All in all, the punishment she receives has little to do with justice.
 The reckoning is an expertly crafted scene, where the filmmakers managed to convey that as much as the townfolk attempt to shame and humiliate Jagna, in doing so they shed their own humanity.
 This scene is vivid and realistic in its brutality, and it's harrowing to watch.
 Quite frankly, in comparison it makes Cersei Lannister’s walk of shame look like a walk in the park.

-Thus, as Jagna was rising slowly from the ground in the last scene of the movie, I couldn’t help hoping: “Did they have wildfire in 19th century Poland, like in Game of Thrones?”
+Thus, as Jagna was slowly rising from the ground in the last scene of the movie, I couldn’t help hoping: “Did they have wildfire in 19th century Poland, like in Game of Thrones?”
 They didn’t, of course.
 But then I got to googling, and there is a way to wreak havoc on this cruel, beautifully painted world the characters are all trapped in – apparently, oil paint is highly flammable.

 I, for one, cannot wait for the sequel: “The Peasants 2: Jagna’s Revenge.”